Robust Reasoning Benchmark

-\subsubsection{Robustness Against Perturbations: Frontier vs. Open-Weights Models.}
+\subsection{Robustness Against Perturbations: Frontier vs. Open-Weights Models.}

 Our macro-level evaluation reveals a stark divergence in architectural resilience towards textual perturbations, visualized in the Average Accuracy Drop (Figure~\ref{fig:avg_accuracy_drop}) and Achieved Accuracy (Figure~\ref{fig:accuracy_by_model}).
-State-of-the-art proprietary models exhibit remarkable robustness to structural noise; GPT-5.4 and Gemini 3.1 Pro suffer average performance degradations of only 7\% and 10\%, respectively.
+State-of-the-art proprietary models exhibit remarkable robustness to structural noise; GPT-5.4 and Gemini 3.1 Pro suffer average performance degradations of only 3\% and 8\%, respectively.
 In contrast, the open-weights ecosystem experiences substantial reasoning degradation.
-Despite demonstrating strong baseline accuracy on the AIME 2024 dataset, models such as Nemotron-7B and Qwen3-30B-A3B-Thinking-2507 suffer average accuracy drops of 55\% and 47\%, respectively.
+Despite demonstrating strong baseline accuracy, models such as Nemotron-7B and Qwen3-30B-A3B-Thinking-2507 suffer average accuracy drops of 53\% and 47\%, respectively.

-This ``robustness gap'' indicates that while current open-weights architectures and RL paradigms can memorize and execute standard mathematical heuristics, their reasoning pathways are overfit to standard textual formatting and sequential presentation.
-By disaggregating performance into transformation categories (Figure~\ref{fig:radar_charts}), we can pinpoint the exact mechanical failures of these models.
-Semantic substitutions are handled relatively well across the board.
-However, open-weights models universally degrade on \textbf{Syntactic Distortions} and \textbf{Visual Encodings}.
+\figAvgAccDrop This ``robustness gap'' indicates that while current open-weights architectures and RL paradigms can memorize and execute standard mathematical heuristics, their reasoning pathways are overfit to standard textual formatting and sequential presentation.
+All models handle semantic substitutions relatively well across the board.
+However, open-weights models universally degrade on \emph{Syntactic Distortions} and \emph{Visual Encodings}.
 Transformations that break words down into isolated characters, such as \textit{Interleave (Symbol)} and \textit{Rail Fence Cipher}, strongly affect Byte-Pair Encoding (BPE) boundaries.
 Consequently, models like Qwen3 and DSR1 drop to 0\% accuracy on these tasks.
 This shows that their general reasoning is bottlenecked by subword semantic priors; they cannot map isolated character tokens back into a coherent internal causal graph.
-Our 2D spatial mappings show the inherent autoregressive bias of standard Transformers.
-When presented with the \textit{Snake (Horizontal)} task, Gemini 3.1 Pro scores 98\%, and Qwen3 scores 16\%.
+For example, on AIME 2024, when presented with the \textit{Snake (Horizontal)} task, Gemini 3.1 Pro scores 99\%, and Qwen3 scores 16\%.
 However, when the exact same text is mapped vertically (\textit{Snake (Vertical)}), Gemini drops to 65\%, and Qwen3 drops to near 1\%.
-This suggests that even when explicitly prompted to perform simple spatial grid algorithmic tasks, LLMs are fundamentally constrained by their left-to-right, 1D pre-training biases.
+This suggests that even when explicitly prompted to perform simple spatial grid algorithmic tasks, LLMs appear constrained by their left-to-right, 1D pre-training biases.